-- Global Issue: the transformative power of books and education
+- Global Issue: the transformative power of books and literature

-- Possible Pairings (Lit): Waiting for the Barbarians by J.M Coetzee; Pygmalion by George Bernard Shaw; The World’s Wife by Carol Ann Duffy; John Keats’ poetry; Fun Home by Alison Bechdel.
+- Possible Pairings (Lit course: if you are following the Literature-only course, you must pair a text originally written in English with a translated work): Waiting for the Barbarians by J.M Coetzee; Pygmalion by George Bernard Shaw; The World’s Wife by Carol Ann Duffy; John Keats’ poetry; Fun Home by Alison Bechdel.

 - Possible Pairings (Lang and Lit): speeches by Michelle Obama; Poetry in the Making by Ted Hughes; I, Daniel Blake by Ken Loach; Plan International video charity campaign;

 Much of Balzac and the Little Chinese Seamstress concerns the theme of education and re-education.
-THe story takes place during China’s ‘Up to the Mountains and Down to the Countryside’ movement of the late 1960s and early 1970s, which sought to ‘re-educate’ young intellectuals by sending them to rural areas to work and learn from the peasants.
-Moreover, Luo seeks to provide his own kind of ‘re-education’ on the Little Seamstress, which has unforeseen consequences for both.
-Finally, the narrator is transformed through the process of reading the stolen suitcase of illicit books.
+The story takes place during China’s ‘Up to the Mountains and Down to the Countryside’ movement of the late 1960s and early 1970s, which sought to ‘re-educate’ young intellectuals by sending them to rural areas to work and learn from the peasants.
+However, the students are denied access to works of literature and the kind of enlightenment provided by reading books.
+When they discover a case of illicit books, they are able to commence their own transformations – and provide a kind of ‘re-education’ for the Little Seamstress too.

 - Field of Inquiry: Culture, Community and Identity